British Army: Recruitment

 The British Army primarily recruits from within the United Kingdom, but accept applications from all British citizens.
 It also accepts applications from Irish citizens and Commonwealth citizens, with certain restrictions.
 Since 2018 the British Army has been an equal-opportunity employer (with some legal exceptions due to medical standards), and does not discriminate based on race, religion or sexual orientation.
 Applicants for the Regular Army must be a minimum age of 16, although soldiers under 18 may not serve in operations, and the maximum age is 36.
 Applicants for the Army Reserve must be a minimum of 17 years and 9 months, and a maximum age of 43.
 Different age limits apply for Officers and those in some specialist roles.
 Applicants must also meet several other requirements, notably regarding medical health, physical fitness, past-criminal convictions, education, and regarding any tattoos and piercings.

-Soldiers & Officers in the Regular Army now enlist for an initial period of 12 years, with options to extend if they meet certain requirements.
-Soldiers & Officers are normally required to serve for a minimum of 4 years from date of enlistment and must give 12 months' notice before leaving.
+Soldiers and officers in the Regular Army now enlist for an initial period of 12 years, with options to extend if they meet certain requirements.
+Soldiers and officers are normally required to serve for a minimum of 4 years from date of enlistment and must give 12 months' notice before leaving; soldiers who joined before the age of 18 years old are normally required to serve for a minimum of 6 years.